svanichkin/say/README.md

 Yggdrasil node and speaks directly to other peers over the Ygg overlay network.
 Audio is captured with [malgo](https://github.com/gen2brain/malgo) (miniaudio), encoded as G.722, and optionally sent via UDP for lower latency.
-Video frames are sourced through [gocam](https://github.com/svanichkin/gocam), compressed to JPEG, and rendered in the current terminal session using Unicode half blocks.
+Video frames are sourced through [gocam](https://github.com/svanichkin/gocam), compressed then rendered in the current terminal session using Unicode glyphs.

 ![Screenshot](./sample.png)